-Veterans can also be service-connected for back conditions that are not directly related to service.
+Veterans can also be service connected for back conditions that are not directly related to service.
 A secondary service-connected disability is a disability that resulted from a condition that is already service-connected.
 Here, veterans must provide medical evidence linking their back pain to their already service-connected condition.

 The nexus between your primary condition and your secondary condition must be clearly established in order to be granted secondary service connection.
 For example, if a veteran has a service-connected knee condition that causes them to favor one side when walking, they might develop an altered gait.
 This uneven shift in weight may then contribute to complications and pain in their back.
-In that way, the veteran’s back pain is due to their service-connected knee condition, and therefore warrants secondary service connection.
+In this way, the veteran’s back pain is due to their service-connected knee condition, and therefore warrants secondary service connection.

 Importantly, back pain can also cause secondary conditions for which service connection may be possible.